| Marketing, Strategy

 With a marketing strategy, this is achievable.
 Because you’ve outlined your audience and what concerns them, you know exactly how to engage with them and on which platforms.

-Let’s say you create a piece of content such as an email or blog post, aimed at a particular buyer persona.
-Your strategy will tell you which pain-points and benefits to touch upon, making sure the message is relevant.
-And this, in turn, keeps all your content consistent.
+Let’s say you create an email aimed at a particular buyer persona.
+Your strategy tell yous which pain-points and benefits to focus on, making sure the subject line, headings, copy, images, and call to action buttons are relevant.
+This, in turn, keeps your activity consistent.

 Reason #4: Set objectives and measure ROI